craigfrancis/framework/framework/0.1/doc/setup/resources.md

 	$config['output.js_min'] = true;

-The result of this is cached, so shouldn't cause any performance issues (but may make debugging harder).
+The result of this is cached, so should not cause any performance issues (but may make debugging harder).

 ---